belindamo/derp/section_notes/01-research-concept-direction.md

 Revise:

-* add to first section, the simulate annealing aspect by first random
+* add to first section, the simulate annealing aspect by first randomly initia

 \---